jakelevirne/edge-lab/docs/Pi Cluster.md

 ## pi1 .. piN cluster servers

-Use the Raspberry Pi imager to image pi1.local through piN.local
+Use the Raspberry Pi imager to image pi1 through piN

 - Follow the same steps as above, but uncheck Configure wireless lan